PedroDrago/so_long_leaktester/README.md

 # So_long leaktester

-This is a small script that will test your so_long in a bunch of maps, and see if you have memory leak in those cases.
+This is a small script that will test your so_long in a bunch of invalid maps, and see if you have memory leak in those cases.

+**Attention: This tester won't test leaks in valid maps.**

 ### Dependencias
 - Valgrind